-ELIZABETH FRITZINGER, ESQ., Board of Trustees Chair, is a litigation associate with Abbey, Weitzenberg, Warren & Emery in Santa Rosa, California.
+ELIZABETH FRITZINGER, ESQ., is a litigation associate with Abbey, Weitzenberg, Warren & Emery in Santa Rosa, California.
 She practices in state and federal courts and focuses on business and commercial litigation, real estate litigation, general civil litigation, and construction defect.
 She has represented individuals to large corporations and has been involved in all aspects of civil litigation, including jury and bench trials and appellate work.

 Elizabeth and her husband, Matt, live in Graton.
 You will frequently find them peddling through Healdsburg, grabbing a pastry, then burning off calories along Dry Creek Road.
 Cycling is near and dear to them because of Matt’s work.
 Matt is the founder of the National Interscholastic Cycling Association where the mission of the non-profit is to have a high school mountain biking league in each state by 2020.
 Elizabeth and Matt are originally from the midwest (Iowa and Illinois, respectively), but Northern California is considered home.

 BONNIE HEADLEY, is a mother to four children including a current THS 8th Grader and a recent THS graduate now attending Sonoma Academy.
 Bonnie has been an instrumental leader within the THS community since her two youngest boys started attending THS in 2010.
 She has chaired and co-chaired Bravissimo four times, lending her creative vision to each event, leading the community outreach efforts and providing event management oversight for the school’s biggest fundraiser of the year.
 Bonnie is active in the THS Parent Organization as a core volunteer for many THS activities, including Teacher Appreciate Day, the Family School Picnic and Community Science Day.
 As a board member and current co-chair of the fundraising committee of the Healdsburg Sunrise Rotary Club, Bonnie is also an active community participant within Sonoma County where she and her husband Jim have lived for over 11 years.
-Bonnie’s husband, Jim, worked in retail management for his family owned company, Yardbirds, for over 30 years.
+Bonnie’s husband, Jim, worked in retail management for his family-owned company, Yardbirds, for over 30 years.
 He serves as an assistant coach for the Healdsburg Bull Dogs and is a Healdsburg Little League Field Manager.
 When Bonnie and Jim are not spending time with their four children, Bonnie enjoys traveling, singing, tennis and spending time with friends.